Pete Taylor (sportscaster): Voice of the Cyclones

 In all, Taylor's contributions to Iowa State spanned four decades.
-In addition to his administrative and radio play-by-play duties, he also hosted the football coaches' TV Show, Cyclone Replay Show and radio call-in shows for both football and men's basketball.
+He also hosted the football coach's TV Show, Cyclone Replay Show and radio call-in shows for both football and men's basketball.

 Death

-Taylor, who was in his 33rd season as the radio play-by-play "Voice of the Cyclones," died Wednesday March 5, 2003 at University Hospitals in Iowa City after a brain hemorrhage following surgery to treat complications from a stroke.
-He was 57.
+Then 57-year-old Taylor died March 5, 2003 at University Hospitals in Iowa City after a brain hemorrhage following surgery to treat complications from a stroke.

 Personal

 Taylor was a 1963 graduate of Theodore Roosevelt High School in Des Moines, IA and a 1967 graduate of the University of Iowa, where he participated in baseball.
 He was known as a fan of funk and hip-hop music.
-His hobbies included movies, music, books, games, watching and playing sports, and spending time with family and friends.
 He was survived by his mother Modesta, daughter Jill, son David and grandchildren Charlie, Lucy, Sam and Henry.
-He married his high school sweetheart (the former Susan Williams) in 1966 when they were students at University of Iowa in Iowa City, IA.
+He married his high school sweetheart (the former Susan Williams) in 1966 (while they were students at University of Iowa) in Iowa City, IA.